Here’s a list of Frequently Asked Questions about filming in Russia.

 We recommend to apply for such a permit 10 days before the filming date.

-There’s no fixed fee for most part of the permits.
-The authorities responsible for the permits giving procedure will consider your request and will give their decission about the filming possibility and the price.
+There’s no fixed fee for the most part of the permits.
+The authorities responsible for the permits giving procedure will consider your request and will give their decision about the filming possibility and the price.
+Filming in Russia sometimes requires tonnes of paperwork.

 Yes, with great pleasure.